MY STORY

 2015-2017

-Additionally, I've recently spent the last few years as the only educator inside a cross-industry AI learning community — working alongside professionals in biomedical, legal, finance, and tech.
-That experience made one thing very clear: the gap between what we're doing in schools and what kids will actually need isn't about technology.
-It's about foundation.
+That realization shifted a lot for me.
+I've spent the last few years as the only educator inside a cross-industry AI learning community, working alongside professionals in biomedical, legal, finance, and tech.
+And the lesson was always the same: the gap between where we are and where kids need us to be isn't about technology.
+It's about whether the adults have done their own work first.

 That's the work.
-Whether on a stage, in a classroom, or advising a school leader — it's always been the same work.
+Whether I'm on a stage, in a classroom, or sitting across from a school leader who knows something has to change.

 SPEAKING